Nadejda Tsankova, MD, PhD

 About Me

-Dr. Tsankova is an Associate Professor in Pathology, Neuroscience, and a member of the Friedman Brain Institute.
-Her laboratory studies the molecular mechanisms of gliomagenesis in endogenous human-based models.
-She is also a practicing neuropathologist.
+the Program Director of the Neuropathology Fellowship, and a practicing diagnostic pathologist.
 Dr. Tsankova received her Ph.D. from UT Southwestern Medical Center, where she trained with Dr. Eric Nestler.
 Under his guidance, she pioneered the studies of neuroepigenetics in the context of chronic stress/depression.
 Following the path of a Physician-Scientist, she completed her residency in Anatomic Pathology and fellowship in Neuropathology at Columbia University, where she became intrigued with studying the pathogenesis of human gliomas.
 She worked in the laboratory of Dr. Fiona Doetsch, where she developed novel techniques to isolate and characterize endogenous neural/glial progenitors from human brain, creating a transitional, human-based system to study epigenetic dysregulation during gliomagenesis.
-Previously an Assistant Professor at Columbia University and now one at Mount Sinai, Dr. Tsankova also has fruitful and ongoing collaborations with several investigators from the departments of Neurosurgery, Neuroscience, and Psychiatry at both institutions.
+During her career, as faculty first at Columbia University and since 2014 at Mount Sinai, Dr. Tsankova has developed fruitful and ongoing collaborations with several investigators from the departments of Neurosurgery, Neuroscience, and Psychiatry.

 Visit Dr. Tsankova's lab page at: http://labs.icahn.mssm.edu/tsankovalab/